 So we get it, you are a romantic at heart longing to discover Santorini, but there’s a wilder side to you that’s begging for a holiday in Mykonos… let’s see how to visit both!

-Boarding The Ferry With Your Car
+Boarding The Mykonos-Santorini Ferry With Your Car

-You will be paying an extra fee to board your car, and it must be paid when booking your own tickets.
-It’s a process that has to be completed in advance, so don’t show up at the port without having booked a place for your car, it will be impossible to take it with you.
+You will be paying an extra fee to board your car, which must be paid when booking your own tickets.
+It’s a process that has to be completed in advance, so don’t show up at the port without booking a place for your car.
+It will be impossible to take it with you in that case.

 How Long Will It Take You To Travel From Mykonos To Santorini

-Take into account that traveling with a fast ferry is the best option if you want to make the most of your time.
+Consider that traveling with a fast ferry is the best option if you want to make the most of your time.

 How Much Is The Ferry Trip From Mykonos To Santorini

-In mid season, ticket prices start as from 40 euros, but can go all quite up depending on the class you decide to travel to.You can obtain good discounts for children if you’re a senior citizen or a student.
+In mid-season, ticket prices start from 40 euros but can go quite up depending on the class you decide to travel to.You can obtain good discounts for children if you’re a senior citizen or a student.

-Ports of Departure and Arrival
+Ports Of Departure And Arrival

-When it comes to your port of call, remember that there are two different ports both in Mykonos and Santorini.
+When it comes to your port of call, remember that there are two different ports, both in Mykonos and Santorini.
 However, most ferries depart from the Athinios Port in Santorini (also known as the new port), while the port of Fira is usually used by cruise ships.

 Ferry Companies Connecting Mykonos And Santorini